top of page

 • 14:10 method - Fast 14 hours, eat within 10 hours (often better for beginners)

-• 5:2 method – Eat normally 5 days a week, reduce calories 2 days
+• 5:2 method - Eat normally 5 days per week, significantly reduce calories on 2 days

-For menopausal women, the goal isn’t restriction — it’s improving insulin sensitivity, fat metabolism, and hormonal balance.
+For menopausal women, the goal isn’t restriction.
+It’s improving insulin sensitivity) supporting fat metabolism, and stabilizing appetite.

 Why Menopause Changes the Way Your Body Handles Food